Ssatyr/python-react-test/README.md

    pip3 install requirements.txt
    ```

+3. Set Up Credentials:

+   - Place the downloaded OAuth 2.0 credentials JSON file in the backend directory and rename it to credentials.json.

-3. Start the development server:
+4. Start the development server:

    ```sh
    cd backend